SRT System

 3. Hitch Climbing Mode

-Regardless of the various possible canopy anchors employed, in Basic SRT Mode, the rope has NO friction hitches on it at the start and is configured for an SRT climb at the climbing location after setting the canopy anchor.
-JRB also refers to this as a “minimum complexity” system.
+Regardless of the various possible canopy anchors employed, in Elementary SRT Mode, the rope has NO friction hitches on it at the start and is configured for an SRT climb at the climbing location after setting the canopy anchor.
+JRB originally referred to this as a “minimum complexity” system.
 Steps:

 1. Pull rope up / over the crotch using the throwball or paracord loop.